cwarden45/metagenomics_templates/MiSeq_16S/README.md

 b) mothur - indices are automaticaly produced, but you need to provide mothur-formatted reference sequences.
 See the [MiSeq SOP](http://www.mothur.org/wiki/MiSeq_SOP) for more details, which provides links to download SILVA and RDP formatted databases.

-NOTE: The templates provided work with mothur version 1.38.0.
+**NOTE**: The templates provided work with mothur version 1.38.0.
 Some earlier versions of mothur provide classifications in a different format, and are therefore incompatible with these templates.
 This particular version mothur is available in this (Docker image)[https://hub.docker.com/r/cwarden45/metagenomics/].

 c) BWA - prepare reference sequences using functions to re-train RDP classifier, then prepare BWA index.
 See `RDP_BWA_filter_seqs.py` for example.
 FASTA sequences with taxonomy information in header are available from [RDPclassifier sourceforge page](https://sourceforge.net/projects/rdp-classifier/files/RDP_Classifier_TrainingData/).